-In this paper we display for the first time the complete pattern of evolution of top incomes in Germany over the twentieth century.
-We show that top incomes decreased over the century, largely because of the shocks of the 1914-1945 period.
-We also highlight an original evolution during the Interwar Years: nazi power helped top incomes to recover part of their pre-1913 shares.
-We pinpoint a specific structure of the top decile of the German income distribution after WWII, characterized by high stability and high concentration: super rich Germans are richer than super rich American until the 1980's.
+In this paper we display for the first time complete patterns of evolution for top incomes in Germany throughout the twentieth century.
+We show that top income hares decreased over the century largely because of the shocks of the 1914-1945 period.
+We also highlight an original evolution during the Interwar Years: Nazi power helped top incomes to recover part of their pre-1913 shares.
+Further, we pinpoint a specific structure of the op decile of the German income distribution after WWII, characterized by high stability and high concentration: super-rich Germans are richer than super-rich Americans until the late 1980's.

-Using (partial) estimates of income sources we show that these top incomes which were hit hard in the course of the century were basically capital incomes.
-Thus understanding the pattern observed should incite us to look more precisely at wealth distribution and the effect of progressive income tax on wealth accumulation dynamics over the century.
+Using (partial) estimates of income sources we show that these top incomes which were hit hard in the course of the century were basically capital incomes. thus understanding the pattern observed should incite us to look more precisely at wealth distributions and the effect of progressive taxation on wealth accumulation dynamics over the century.

-Appendix A Former Estimates of Income Inequalities in Germany over the long run
+Appendix A Previous Estimates of Income Inequalities in Germany over the long run

-For the 1913-1950 period see [9].
-The survey for other periods is currently being written.
+For the 1913-1950 period see [Del02].
+Survey for other periods under way.